sanjeevdhakal/SOC-Analyst-Practice-Labs/Email Server Project/Mail_Server_Setup.md

   ![SMTP](SMTP.png)

 ### Expected Output:
-If the setup is working correctly, we will see a text line on your screen containing the word **`LISTEN`** right next to **`*:25`**.
+If the setup is working correctly, we will see a text line on your screen containing the word **`LISTEN`** right next to 0.0.0.0:25 and [::]:25.
 This means our private network post office is officially live and waiting to process messages!